Trees Count 2025

 Map of NYC with pink dots over several parks where I counted trees

 For each tree, I measured its circumference, identified the species, and input a few health observations such as insect damage or excessive litter.
 I’ve surveyed a wide variety of trees from new plantings in Hunter’s Point to huge osage orange trees in Marcus Garvey Memorial Park.
-I also explored a lot of different parks that I hadn’t seen before.
+I’ve also explored a lot of different parks that I hadn’t seen before.

 If you’d like to learn more or get involved, the NYC Parks page is here.